SalvorinFex/WebSiteTesting/README.md

 WebSiteTesting
 ==============

-Testing for HTML4 and HTML5
+Testing for HTML4 and converting files to HTML5